srujan-j24/Hotel-Cafe-server-Assist/README.md

 # Hotel-Cafe-server-Assist
-A web-based app to help hotel/cafe serves to note down order and billing
+A web-based app to help hotel/cafe serves to note down orders and billing